pixelastic/meetups.pixelastic.com/app/_posts/2017-04-06-electron-meetup-april-2017.md

 ## GitScout

-Second talk was about GitScout, a MacOS app to handle GitHub issues.
+Second talk was by [Michael Lefebvre][11], about [GitScout][12], a MacOS app to handle GitHub issues.
 I was surprised at first that an Electron app was advertised as a "MacOS App", because Electron is supposed to be used on any platform.

 I understood why they want that way.
 They went to great lengths to have the same kind of UX in their app as you could have on a native Mac OS app.
 The main example they gave is about the popover notifications you can have in a native MacOS app.

 Those popovers can float partly "outside" of their main window.
 This is not possible in an Electron app, as an app must live inside a window, and you cannot